 Filters: Centrifugal Separators

+Centrifugal style filters are the most common for this application and require very little maintenance.
 Centrifugal separators use internal acceleration to separate finer solids.
-The minimum particle size typically removed is 80 micron.
-This happens only when the particles are all 1.2 times the density of water or higher.
-These types of filters are more likely found in a mixed stream where 200 micron can be planned upon.
-Centrifugal separators have a very small plant foot print, so they can easily be retrofitted to most cooling towers.
-However, they are not capable of removing organic material or solids that are lighter than water.
+The minimum particle size removed is typically 80 microns, and the particle density must be at least 1.2 times that of water.
+These types of filters are more likely found in a mixed stream where 200 microns can be planned upon.
+Centrifugal separators are compact with a very small footprint, so they can be easily retrofitted to most cooling tower systems.
+Though, they are not capable of removing organic material or solids that are lighter than water.

 Filters: Bag Filters